-- 3.23 Credit facilities are prohibited from being provided. - 3.24 Cash machines may be installed in licensed premises but the Licensing Authority may apply conditions on their siting where they are installed in casinos or bingo premises.
+- 3.21 Credit facilities are prohibited from being provided in casino and bingo licensed premises. - 3.22 Cash machines (ATM's) may be installed in such licensed premises but the Licensing Authority may apply conditions on their siting. where they are installed in bingo-premises.